Giving Robots a Hand: Learning Generalizable Manipulation with Eye-in-Hand Human Video Demonstrations

 Toy Packing Task (Environment Generalization)

-Right: sample human demonstrations with each of the following toys: white mummy toy, orange body jack-o'-lantern toy, red cape vampire toy, purple body green zombie toy, and crazy witch toy
+Left: sample robot demonstrations where the only target object is a black suit vampire toy Right: sample human demonstrations with each of the following toys: white mummy toy, orange body jack-o'-lantern toy, red cape vampire toy, purple body green zombie toy, and crazy witch toy

 robot demonstrations